Dione-Software/double-ratchet-2/README.md

 Implementation of the double ratchet system/encryption as specified by [Signal][1].

-**WARNING!
-This implementation uses P-256 NOT Curve25519 as specified by Signal!**

 The implementation follows the cryptographic recommendations provided by [Signal][2].
 The AEAD Algorithm uses a constant Nonce.
 This might be changed in the future.